gmontard/grafana-graphite-statsd-ansible-vagrant/README.md

 Here the most important one for Graphite:
 - _graphite.secret_key_ : This is the django secret signin key, generate your own [here](http://www.miniwebtool.com/django-secret-key-generator/)
-- _graphite.nginx_server_name_ : The domain or IP adress on which you will access graphite
+- _graphite.nginx_server_name_ : The domain or IP address on which you will access graphite
 - _graphite.nginx_htpasswd_ : The .htaccess content, you can generate one from [here](http://htpasswd.i-connector.com/)
 - _graphite.nginx_enable_ssl_ : Wherever or not you want to use SSL, I **strongly** advise you to do so if you don't your credential to be sent in clear mode
 - _graphite.nginx_ssl_cert_ : If you enable the SSL you need an SSL certificate (.crt or .pem), use the name of it here and put it inside the /ssl directroy